FreshKernel/kraft-sync/README.md

    ```
    and replace `kraft-sync` with the JAR file name from **Step 6** if necessary.
    You might need to replace `$INST_JAVA` and `$INST_MC_DIR` environment variables with something else depending on the
-   launcher, [MultiMC Launcher] and the launchers that based on it use those variables,
+   launcher, [MultiMC Launcher] and the launchers that are based on it use those variables,
    and other launchers like [ATLauncher] use the same for compatibility
 9. Now launch the instance to run the game, if this is the first time, it will ask you for the URL
    that from **Step 4**.
 Enter it and then wait for the sync process to finish, the game will launch with the new synced
    content
 10. To make this process much easier for all the players, export the instance from **Step 5** that's configured
-    to use the script, make sure to include used JAR file and the `kraft-sync-data` folder
+    to use the script, make sure to include the used JAR file and the `kraft-sync-data` folder
     and exclude the content that will be synced like the `mods` as the script will download them once the player import
     the instance and launch the instance, you can include them though, the script will sync them if they're outdated.